La Malinche (Matlalcuéyatl) hiking guide: best volcano climbs in Mexico

 The entirety of the drive to the trailhead (located within spitting distance of the campsite) is on well-maintained paved roads suitable for any vehicle.
 If you don’t camp, you’ll pay 100p for parking in a small dirt lot; those staying at Centro Vacacional Malintzi can park and walk uphill for 2min to the start of the hike.

 Travelling without a car?
 There are a few public transport options to reach La Malinche.
 From Puebla or Mexico City, catch one of the frequent buses to Apizaco, from which you can either hop in a colectivo that will bring you to the IMSS Malintzi or share a taxi for about 300p.
+Another hassle-free option is to join a guided hike, with transport included from Mexico City or Puebla, making it an easy and fun day trip.

 Entry fees for La Malinche

-As of early 2024, entry to Parque Nacional La Malinche (La Malinche National Park) is 58p ($3.5USD) per person, payable in cash at the CONANP booth right before the trailhead.
+As of early 2024, entry to Parque Nacional La Malinche (La Malinche National Park) is 58MXN ($3.5USD) per person, payable in cash at the CONANP booth right before the trailhead.
 You do not need any advance reservations or permits to climb Malinche!

 Camping at La Malinche

 There is a truly phenomenal government-owned, resort-style campsite right below the trailhead called Centro Vacacional IMSS Malintzi.
-For a minuscule 95p ($5USD) per person, you’ll get access to fire pits, BBQs, cooking shelters, hot showers, clean bathrooms, and grassy campsites separated by neatly trimmed hedges.
+For a minuscule 95MXN ($5USD) per person, you’ll get access to fire pits, BBQs, cooking shelters, hot showers, clean bathrooms, and grassy campsites separated by neatly trimmed hedges.
 There’s even a tasty restaurant and a little market on-site selling firewood, cold drinks, and basic snacks.

 Having camped fairly extensively around Mexico in a variety of locations and situations, I can say that this is among the best campsites I have ever seen— even by international standards.
 With plenty of time up our sleeves to drive to a neighbouring town, we still opted to spend the night before AND after the hike just because it was so nice!